Posted February 9, 2017 – Narrated by Carmen.

 Throughout the morning, the teams used over 20,000 gallons of water, but the blaze continued.
 The water-soaked the yard around the house and the tanker trucks sank in the mud.
 Explosions erupted.
 Trucks had to be towed out to get them away from the intense heat.
 Finally, Dad told them to just pull everything back and let it burn before someone got hurt …

 “You’re alive and safe and that’s all that matters, Dad.
 Try to get some rest.”

 The house smoldered for days.
-The same storm system that started Dad’s house fire turned toward southeast Florida, bringing tornados and lightening to our campsite at Chassahowitzka River Campgound in Homosassa.
+The same storm system that started Dad’s house fire turned toward southeast Florida, bringing tornadoes and lightening to our campsite at Chassahowitzka River campground in Homosassa.

 Five days after the fire, we arrived … our Living In Beauty home-base reduced to ashes.

 Inspired by our story, The Clearing – where we explain our process to unburden ourselves of items and properties which hindered or complicated our dream of full-time Airstreaming – our friend, Tim West began his own soulful adventure of intentional divestment and often shares his discoveries on his Facebook page.
 Tim, a brilliant actor, poet and playwright, explores mundane relics of his past life, like a priest (or pirate) holding them up to the light to examine their worthiness.
 On January 27th at 1:17 AM he wrote: